 Hair pulled tightly and neatly off the face and neck, then secured into a bun.
 Footed or convertible pink tights and pink ballet shoes.
-First Steps students wear light pink leotard.
-Ballet I/II/III/Intermediate level students wear black leotard (tanks or camisoles).
-Ballet Advance level students wear any solid colored leotard (tanks or camisoles).
+First Steps and ready for ballet students wear light pink leotard.
+Level 1 and up students wear black leotard (tanks or camisoles).

 Fitted white t-shirt,black tights or bike shorts,black or white ballet shoes and white socks.